Entire home

 Bideford

 Located in Bideford, this cottage is in a rural area.
-The area's natural beauty can be seen at North Devon Coast and Woolacombe Beach.
-Survival Paintball and Survival Laser Games are also worth visiting.
+St Anne's Arts & Community Centre and Fisherman's Cottage are local landmarks, and some of the area's attractions include Survival Paintball and Survival Laser Games.
+The Big Sheep and Clovelly Village are also worth visiting.
 Take the opportunity to explore the area for outdoor excitement like horse riding.

 Webbery, near Bideford